aweis89/ai-terminals.nvim/README.md

     PAGER = "cat", -- Example: Set PAGER to cat
     -- MY_API_KEY = os.getenv("MY_SECRET_API_KEY"), -- Example: Pass an env var
   },
-  -- Enable/disable the diffing feature (default: false) -- When enabled, a backup sync runs on terminal entry, allowing -- `diff_changes` and `close_diff` to work.
-  -- Disabling this (`false`) skips the backup sync and prevents diff commands -- from functioning. enable_diffing = true,
-  -- Automatically show diffs (if present) when leaving the terminal.
-  -- Set to `false` or `nil` to disable.
-  -- Set to `{ delta = true }` to automatically use delta instead of vimdiff. show_diffs_on_leave = true, -- Default: true
-  -- Keymapping used within diff views (vimdiff or delta terminal) to close the diff. diff_close_keymap = "q", -- Default: "q"
   -- Define keymaps that only apply within terminal buffers terminal_keymaps = {
     { key = "<C-w>q", action = "close", desc = "Close terminal window", modes = "t" },